Codaea/portfolio/content/things/bruteforcewol.md

 For as why none of it worked, Most likely I never even turned wake on lan on.
 I never got into troubleshooting what the root cause was either.

 Oh, and i just looked, its mac address is `c4:65:16:b6:ff:3d`.
 It didn't even share the same 3rd block.

+Moral of the story, don't try brute forcing wake on lan unless you know if you actually enabled it in the bios.

 [^1]: Vendor mac addresses are the first 24 bits `00:1A:2B`, that are decided by the device's manufacturer. [more here.](https://www.geeksforgeeks.org/mac-address-in-computer-network/)